Just Shoot Me!: Nina Van Horn

 The character of Nina Van Horn (born Claire Noodleman in Colby, Kansas in 1953), portrayed by Wendie Malick, is the fashion editor at Blush.
 As a teenager, she had a daughter (Cloe) whom she gave up for adoption.
-When reuniting with her and finding out Cloe has a teenager daughter (Tess) she is initially shocked, but later proudly accepts that she is a grandmother.
+When reuniting with her and finding out Cloe has a teenage daughter (Tess) she is initially shocked, but later proudly accepts that she is a grandmother.
 She was a cover girl and movie star in the 1970s and 1980s.
 She found that when she retired, people forgot her as quickly as they knew her.
-In a special Biography program about her, Pat Sajak says that no one is able to guess her name, and the contestants are sent home.
+In a special Biography program about her, Pat Sajak says that no one can guess her name, and the contestants are sent home.
 Her partying once caused her to die in 1986 (to which she responded, "it was only for 12 minutes, I'm obviously fine!").
-At one point, she mentions that she slept with Mick Jagger, was the one who broke up music bands such as The Eagles and the Jackson 5 (as well as having toured with Iggy Pop).
+At one point, she mentions that she slept with Mick Jagger, broke up music bands such as The Eagles and The Jackson 5, and toured with Iggy Pop.

 Nina is considered an alcoholic partially due to her casual nips of alcohol during the day at work.
-Due to her former status as a supermodel, she has been plagued by an obsession to party all night long and to return to work the following morning with a hangover.
-She is also, if no longer an addict, extremely experienced in recreational pharmacy with a wide knowledge of (and access to) uppers, downers, mood regulators, and hallucinogenic compounds (she is able to identify not only that a Chinese sweet "Lemon Wacky Hello" is a hallucinogen, but also its chemical make up, by taste alone).
+Due to her former status as a supermodel, she has been plagued by an obsession to party all night long and return to work the following morning with a hangover.
+She is also, if no longer an addict, extremely experienced in recreational pharmacy with a wide knowledge of (and access to) uppers, downers, mood regulators, and hallucinogenic compounds (she can identify not only that a Chinese sweet "Lemon Wacky Hello" is a hallucinogen, but also its chemical make up, by taste alone).
 She is understood to be promiscuous and possibly bisexual.